 - On Windows, follow the on-screen instructions in the Setup wizard to finish installation.

-- Launch the Android Gateway application.
+- Launch Android Gateway.

 From this point, you should be ready to make connections to your Android devices.
 You can learn about that process in Using Android Gateway.